rish560/DoctorFindByRishav/README.md

-# DoctorFind by Rishav - Doctor Search Application
+# DoctorFind by Rishav - Full-Stack Next.js Application

-A full-stack responsive web application built with Next.js and Node.js for searching and finding doctors.
+A complete full-stack responsive web application built with Next.js for searching and finding doctors.

 ## 🚀 Project Overview

-This project consists of two main parts:
+This is a single Next.js application that includes:
-- **Frontend**: Next.js application with responsive design
+- **Frontend**: Next.js pages with responsive design
-- **Backend**: Node.js + Express API server
+- **Backend**: Next.js API routes (no separate server needed)

 ## 📋 Features